-Manufacturing process is science and technology by which a material is converted into a useful shape, with a structure and properties.
+The manufacturing process is science and technology by which a material is converted into a useful shape, with a structure and properties.
 In a simple technical definition of a material processing might be “all that is done to convert stuff into things”.

 Manufacturing is an economic term for making good and services available to satisfy human needs.
 Manufacturing implies creating value by applying useful mental or physical labour.